Contraz/demosys-py/docs/source/effects.rst

 Effects
 =======

-In order to draw something to the screen using this framework you need to make one or multiple effects.
+In order to draw something to the screen using this framework you need to make one or multiple effects. what these effects are doing is entirely up to you.
+Some like to put everything into one effect and switch what they draw by flipping some internal states, but this is probably not practical for more complex things.

+An effect is a class with references to resources and a method for drawing.
-An effect is an independent python package of a certain format.
+An effect is an independent python package of specific format.

 The Effect Package
 ^^^^^^^^^^^^^^^^^^